-[4] A stark presentation of the breakdown process is depicted by the idealized $n \times n$ planar matrix of Figure 3 and illustrates a tangible example of two different microstates for n=7.
+[4] A stark presentation of the breakdown process is depicted by the idealized $n \times n$ planar matrix of Figure 3 and illustrates a tangible example of two different microstates for n = 7.
 However, the formation regions (F) represent only primary avalanche triggers and show their distribution across an abstract matrix.
-We define a primary avalanche trigger as a spontaneous event that initiates the avalanche chain reaction6 and has no predecessors as opposed to the case of collateral impact ionization stimulated by a larger, ongoing avalanche event.
-A good analogy of such a trigger event is the single grain of sand in an hourglass that spontaneously initiates a sand pile avalanche, and every subsequent cascade of sand grains is stimulated by its predecessor.
-The duration of the chain reaction from the primary trigger until the collapse (breakdown) stops is unpredictable, and encompasses the structured criticality7 of any natural system pushed to its limits.
+We define a primary avalanche trigger as a spontaneous event that initiates the avalanche chain reaction and has no predecessors as opposed to the case of collateral impact ionization stimulated by a larger, ongoing avalanche event.
+A good analogy of such a trigger event is the single grain of sand in an hourglass that spontaneously initiates a sand pile avalanche, and all subsequent cascades of sand grains are stimulated by their predecessors.
+The duration of the chain reaction from the primary trigger until the collapse (breakdown) stops is unpredictable, and encompasses the structured criticality of any natural system pushed to its limits.
 In this analogy, each region of the $n \times n$ planar matrix corresponds to an hourglass, and each trigger event is neither influenced by, nor interacts with, its adjacent neighbors.
 When the avalanche stops, the sand pile returns to stable growth and is represented by each annihilation region (A) of Figure 3.

 [5] As will be explained, the reasoning behind this oversimplification of breakdown dynamics is that it is commensurate with the scope of the NRCL Low Entropy Calibration procedure objective as stated in section 2 of the ABSTRACT.
-Thus, each formation region (F) is only where a set of charge carrier avalanches begin.
-Exactly when the next set of avalanches commence, and the total number of charge carriers released in each avalanche, is unpredictable.
+Thus, each formation region (F) is only where a charge carrier avalanche begins.
+Exactly when the next avalanche commences, and the total number of charge carriers released in each avalanche, is unpredictable.
 However, this model categorically excludes the affinity of adjacent regions to exhibit higher or lower than expected probabilities of primary avalanche triggering as influenced by the region under consideration (the hourglass matrix).
-Additionally, since V_b is not in a single, well-defined macrostate, the Gibbs entropy formula8 is deemed applicable for expressing the total entropy S of the device as produced by set \mathcal{M} of all possible microstates of its breakdown process.
-From this, set \mathcal{M} is parsed into proper subsets \mathcal{M}i' of m_i elements such that $\mathcal{M}i' \subset \mathcal{M}$, and subset membership to \mathcal{M}i' complies with predefined acceptance criteria.
-Specifically, each subset element of \mathcal{M}i' is herein defined as a pattern of "simultaneous" primary avalanche triggers.
+Additionally, since $V_b$ is not in a single, well-defined macrostate, the Gibbs entropy formula is deemed applicable for expressing the total entropy S of the device as produced by set $\mathcal{M}$ of all possible microstates of its breakdown process.
+From this, set $\mathcal{M}$ is parsed into proper subsets $\mathcal{M}'i$ of $m_i$ elements such that $\mathcal{M}'i \subset \mathcal{M}$ , and subset membership to $\mathcal{M}'i$ complies with predefined acceptance criteria.
+Specifically, each $\mathcal{M}'i$ subset element is herein defined as a pattern of "simultaneous" primary avalanche triggers.